Introduction

 Behavioral responses to odors at individual level

 Analyses as above performed at population level may mask or blur effects or phenotypes in the case when not all individuals respond in a stereotyped manner.
 As fish did express individual behavioral features in our experimental paradigm, we sought to perform further analyses at individual level, and to calculate individual response scores to the different odors.
-To do so, and to take into account the different components of the behavioral response, we summed indexes of speed, back and forth trips in X and Y, position and pattern changes (see Methods; Figure 7A).
-Using individual scores of fish in control conditions after perfusion of water, we set the threshold of score for which a fish was considered to respond at 1.5 (Suppl.
+To do so, and to take into account the different components of the behavioral response, we summed the absolute values of indexes of speed, back and forth trips in X and Y, position and pattern changes (see Methods; Figure 7A).
+The threshold of score for which an individual fish was considered to respond significantly to a given stimulus was set at 1.5, from examination of the individual scores of fish in control conditions after perfusion of water (Suppl.
 Fig5).
-Visual inspection of the responses to odors of fish who had an individual score just above or just below this threshold confirmed that it was accurate.
+Visual inspection of the responses to amino acid odors for fish who had an individual score just above or just below this threshold confirmed that it was accurate.

 Individual olfactory scores of SF, CF and F2 for different odors.